 Things to Do in Round Top, Texas

 Round Top is more than the antique show — though the show is extraordinary.
-A town of 90 people, a world-class concert hall, legendary pie, Hill Country wineries, and some of the best boutique shopping in Texas.
+A town of 90 people with a world-class concert hall, legendary pie, Hill Country wineries, Texas wildflowers, and some of the best boutique shopping in the state.

 Antique Shopping